Civic, Political, and Private Life

 The UBI idea gained publicity during the early stages of the 2020 Presidential campaign when Democratic candidate and entrepreneur Andrew Yang proposed giving $1000 a month to every American over the age of 18.
 Yang, as well as both Facebook CEO Mark Zuckerberg and Tesla CEO Elon Musk, among others, believe UBI will help address the growing problem of workers being displaced from their jobs by automation.
 Other politicians see UBI as a way to help the large numbers of Americans who are living at or near the poverty level and must work multiple jobs just to get by.
 The Census Bureau has reported that about 13 million workers in the U.S. have more than one job (Beckhusen, 2019).

 There are UBI programs in existence right now.
 Alaska gives every resident a yearly check from the state’s oil revenue called the Permanent Fund Dividend.
 In 2018, all residents received $1,600.
-For 18 months, since February 2019, the city of Stockton, California paid 125 low-income residents $500 a month through its SEED (Stockton Economic Empowerment Demonstration) program ("Will 'Basic Income' Become the California Norm?").
+Since February 2019, the city of Stockton, California paid 125 low-income residents $500 a month through its SEED (Stockton Economic Empowerment Demonstration) program ("Will 'Basic Income' Become the California Norm?").
 The mayor of the city declared that "unconditional cash provides people the agency to make the right decisions for themselves and their families" (Tubbs, 2020, para.
 8).

 As an alternative to UBI programs, 2020 Presidential candidate Bernie Sanders has proposed a guaranteed government jobs program.
 Under his proposal, state and local governments would pay people to engage in public works projects related to areas of community need, such as construction of affordable housing, repair and replacement of aging infrastructure, and so on.
 Workers would be paid $15 an hour and receive paid family and medical leave.
+Since 2005, in India, the Mahatma Gandhi National Rural Employment Act has provided 100 days of guaranteed employment every year for adult members of rural households who cannot find a job.

 Suggested Learning Activities